azurecitadel/azurecitadel.github.io/workshops/terraform/lab8.md

 ## Add the Kubernetes configuration

-Now it is time to introduce the kubernetes provider.
+Now it is time to introduce the Kubernetes Provider.
 We can use this to extend the configuration to not only create the AKS cluster, but to provision the pods and services on top.

 * Append the following into your provider.tf file: